Places is grateful for the support of a network of academic partners, all of which provide funding and editorial advice.

 University of Southern California, School of Architecture

 The USC School of Architecture has achieved a more than 90-year tradition in educating and cultivating some of the finest architectural minds, in addition to contributing to the development and construction of the city of Los Angeles.
 This tradition is built on a foundation that integrates exemplary instruction, design, research, and technology.
-The USC School of Architecture offers a 5-year professional undergraduate degree, Master’s degrees in the areas of architecture, building science, historic preservation and landscape architecture, and a new Ph.D in Architecture.
+The USC School of Architecture offers a five-year professional undergraduate degree, Master’s degrees in the areas of architecture, building science, historic preservation and landscape architecture, and a new Ph.D in Architecture.
 As Los Angeles claims a double frontier in both America and the Pacific Rim, USC is reaching afar to new territories and cultures.
-In conjunction, the School of Architecture is launching new initiatives in cross-cultural and cross-disciplinary discourses, including the USC American Academy in China.

 Watt Hall, Suite 204